If you own a home or rent a place in an area commonly damaged by wildfires, we have some tips that you can follow to help protect your property.

 Don’t leave a burning candle

-Experts estimate that there are approximately 18,000 fires each year that are caused by burning candles.
+Experts estimate that burning candles cause approximately 18,000 fires each year.

 A key to avoiding this kind of fire is to never leave a lit candle unattended.
-Something else you can do is to trim the wick on a candle to reduce the size of the flame it produces.
+You can also trim a candle’s wick to reduce the flame size.
 Remember, the larger the flame the greater the danger of it starting a house fire.

 Stop smoking